 Additionally, both compounds bind to CB1 and CB2 receptors (cannabinoid receptors) that are all over the skin and in the body, to regulate and reduce the pain that comes along with inflammation.
-CBD can take this process a step further and even reduce pain caused from sciatic nerve construction, or neuropathic pain.
-CBD also has additional anti-inflammation properties in it’s suppression of fatty acid amidohydolase activity, as well as its promotion of the activity of STAT3, another transcription factor.1,2,3,4
+CBD can take this process a step further and even reduce pain caused by sciatic nerve construction, or neuropathic pain.
+CBD also has additional anti-inflammation properties in its suppression of fatty acid amidohydrolase activity, as well as its promotion of the activity of STAT3, another transcription factor.1,2,3,4

 Even though cannabis is a hotly contested substance, currently, 28 states and Washington D.C. possess legislation that allows for the medical use of marijuana as of late 2016.
 This list is currently being updated, as well as specific details of legality being added regularly, and can be accessed here.
 What has contributed to so many states allowing the use of medical marijuana is the fact that not all medical marijuana products cause the typical psychoactive effects we associate with the drug.
 For example, CBD can be used topically, and therefore, avoids the bloodstream and brain altogether.
 Because of this, CBD is actually legal in many places, and may even be present in some of the products you already use or at stores you currently shop at.